ejplatform/ej-server/README.rst

 everything works, you should be able to run the server using the ``inv run`` command.

+This task creates a test database with a few conversations, comments and votes, plus several users.
+Notably, it automatically creates the ``admin:admin <admin@admin.com>`` and ``user:user <user@user.com>``users.

 Running it
 ~~~~~~~~~~

-Unless you prefer to type long django management commands, use Invoke_ to start
+Unless you prefer to type long Django management commands, use Invoke_ to start
 the dev server::

     $ inv run

-Before runing, make sure you regenerate the PO files and compile.
-It's necessary to compile sass either:

-    $ inv i18n
+Before running, make sure you compiled all static assets.
+This command will
+compile translations, build stylesheets and JavaScript

-    $ inv i18n -c
+    $ inv i18n -c sass js

-    $ inv sass run

-To run on brazilian portuguese:
+You can control many configurations using environment variables.
+To run using
+the Brazilian Portuguese translation, for instance, just export:

     $ export COUNTRY=brasil